MagicalTux/goro/README.md

-# PHP in Go
+# Goro

-This is an implementation of PHP, written in pure Go.
+This is an implementation of PHP, written in pure Go (as much as possible, right now pcre doesn't exist in pure go and require usage of libpcre).

 ## Why?